THE FALL FESTIVAL IS ON HOLD UNTIL FURTHER NOTICE!

 CLOSED WEDNESDAY FOR IN-SERVICE TRAINING; THURSDAY AND FRIDAY FOR THANKSGIVING HOLIDAYS

 What animals hibernate for the cold winter?
 The kids will find out this week.
 Our pre-k will create a cave for their bears to hibernate all winter.
 PLEASE DO NOT SEND A FAVORITE BEAR!
 The cave does not open until the first Monday of spring.

 This week the children will be traveling around the world learning how other cultures celebrate Christmas.
 The celebration of Los Posadas in Mexico, Hanukkah, celebrated by Jewish families, and Kwanza honoring African heritage in African-American culture will be explored.

 This week is always exciting for the littles!
 The teachers love sharing the magic of Christmas with their classes.
 Art keepsakes will be made and family traditions will be discussed.

-KIDS COUNT WILL BE CLOSED ON WEDNESDAY, JANUARY 1ST FOR NEW YEARS DAY
+CLOSED FRIDAY, JANUARY 1ST FOR NEW YEAR’S DAY